crypto101/book/building-blocks.rst

 fast and have strong randomness properties.
 It is not designed to be unpredictable, which is the defining property of a cryptographically secure pseudorandom number generator.

-..
-[1]
-   Uses only “true” and “false” as input and output values.

-..
-[2]
-   Takes two parameters.

-..
-[3]
-   Usually, numbers are already stored in binary internally, so this doesn't actually take any work.
-When you see a number prefixed with “0b”, the remaining digits are a binary representation.

-..
-[4]
-   The attacker does learn that the message exists, and, in this simple scheme, the length of the message.
-While this typically isn't too important, there are situations where this might matter, and there are secure cryptosystems to both hide the existence and the length of a message.

-..
-[5]
-   “Snake oil” is a term for all sorts of dubious products that claim extraordinary benefits and features, but don't really realize any of them.

-..
-[6]
-   We use capital letters when referring to an entire message, as opposed to just bits of a message.

-..
-[7]
-   The attentive reader may have noticed that this breaks in the
-   extremes: if you know all but one of the pairs, then you know the last one by exclusion.

-..
-[8]
-   Symmetric algorithms usually rely on a round function to be repeated a number of times.
-Typically each invocation involves a “round key” derived from the main key.
-A reduced-round version is intentionally easier to attack.
-These attacks can give insight as to how resistant the full cipher is.

-   A related key attack involves making some predictions about how AES will behave under several different keys with some specific mathematical relation.
-These relations are fairly simple, such as XORing with an attacker-chosen constant.
-If an attacker is allowed to encrypt and decrypt a large number of blocks with these related keys, they can attempt to recover the original key with significantly less computation than would ordinarily be necessary to crack it.

-   While a theoretically ideal block cipher wouldn't be vulnerable to a related key attack, these attacks aren't considered practical concerns.
-In practice cryptographic keys are generated via a cryptographically secure pseudorandom number generator, or a similarly secure key agreement scheme or key derivation scheme (we'll see more about those later).
-Therefore, the odds of selecting two such related keys by accident is nonexistent.
-These attacks are interesting from an academic perspective: they can help provide insight in the workings of the cipher, guiding cryptographers in designing future ciphers and attacks against current ciphers.

-..
-[9]
-   In its defense, linear attacks were not publicly known back when DES was designed.

-..
-[10]
-   This particular demonstration only works on uncompressed bitmaps.
-For other media, the effect isn't significantly less damning: it's just less visual.

-..
-[11]
-   Traditionally, modes of operation seem to be referred to by a three-letter acronym.

-..
-[12]
-   Social engineering means tricking people into things they shouldn't be doing, like giving out secret keys, or performing certain operations.
-It's usually the most effective way to break otherwise secure cryptosystems.

-..
-[13]
-   Excuse the pun.

-..
-[14]
-   Technically, PKCS#5 padding is only defined for 8 byte block sizes, but the idea clearly generalizes easily, and it's also the most commonly used term.

-..
-[15]
-   Here we use :math:`\|` as the operator for concatenation.
-Other common symbols for concatenation include :math:`+` (for some programming languages, such as Python) and ⋅ (for formal languages).

-..
-[16]
-   Rounds are repetitions of an internal function.
-Typically a number of rounds are required to make an algorithm work effectively; attacks often start on reduced-round versions of an algorithm.

-..
-[17]
-   The quoted benchmarks don't mention RC4 but MARC4, which stands for “modified alleged RC4”.
-The RC4 section explains why it's “alleged”, and “modified” means it throws away the first 256 bytes because of a weakness in RC4.

-..
-[18]
-   GCM mode is an authenticated encryption mode, which we will see in more detail in a later chapter.

-..
-[19]
-   While this might seem like an easy operation with black-and-white approximations of color mixing, keep in mind that this is just a failure of the illustration: our assumption was that this was hard.

-..
-[20]
-   These figures are actually for the RSA problem versus the equivalent elliptic curve problem, but their security levels are sufficiently close to give you an idea.

-..
-[21]
-   So, there's Salt the provisioning system, salts the things used in broken password stores, NaCl pronounced “salt” the cryptography library, and NaCl which runs native code in some browsers, and probably a bunch I'm forgetting.
-Can we stop naming things after it?

-..
-[22]
-   While you could also do this with XOR, it's needlessly more error-prone, and doesn't provide better results.
-Unless you zero-pad both the password and the salt, you might be truncating either one.

-..
-[23]
-   Directed graphs, where each node except the root has exactly one ancestor.

-..
-[24]
-   Each non-leaf node has no more than two children

-..
-[25]
-   I realize there are briefer ways to write that function.
-I am trying to make it comprehensible to most programmers; not pleasing to advanced Pythonistas.

-..
-[26]
-   For a refresher on modular arithmetic, including an explanation of the modular inverse, please refer to :ref:`the appendix <modular-arithmetic>`.

-..
-[27]
-   The period of a pseudorandom number generator is how many random numbers it produces before the entire sequence repeats.